Zh4o/jazzed/README.md

 *   [ ] More core integrations (Clearbit, Hunter, BuiltWith, etc.)
 *   [ ] Webhook and Cron Job triggers for workflows
 *   [ ] Team collaboration and workspace features
-*   [ ] Full documentation site
-*   [ ] A paid, managed cloud offering for those who don't want to self-host

 ## 📄 License